 Creating a NACHA file is no small task and unless you have prior coding experience, it’s recommended to leave it to the professionals.
 While there are a number of automated options now that make the process easier like accounting software that will generate the NACHA file for you and prevent the risk of manual error, there are also options if you wish to go the manual route:

-• Use Quickbooks to create a NACHA file – This involves utilizing a third-party file conversion tool, uploading bank account information, and uploading invoices to be sent via email.
-Quickbooks is able to process payments from a variety of sources and create a NACHA file that’s automatically transferred to banks.
+- Use QuickBooks to create a NACHA file – This involves utilizing a third-party file conversion tool, uploading bank account information, and uploading invoices to be sent via email.
+QuickBooks can process payments from a variety of sources and create a NACHA file that’s automatically transferred to banks.

 If your bank or ERP doesn’t already provide you with a service that automates the assembly of NACHA files, you have options to choose from.
 However, not all of these options are created equally.